-The Home Office is facing mounting pressure to explain why there is still no publication date for its Biometrics Strategy, nearly four years after it was due to be published.
+The Home Office is facing mounting pressure to explain why there is still no publication date for its biometrics strategy, nearly four years after it was supposed to be published.

-The government promised to provide a framework for the use of biometric data, such as facial recognition imagery, in policing by the end of 2013.
+The government promised to provide a framework guiding the police’s use of facial recognition imagery and other forms of biometrics data by the end of 2013.

 But the minister for countering terrorism, Baroness Susan Williams, admitted last month that the strategy was now not expected to be published until next year.